9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

     presence of Daylight Saving Time (DST) into account?

 `CalendarTime` stores a time the way humans do: with a year, month, day, hour, minute, second, timezone, and DST information.
-It\'s easy to convert this into a conveniently-displayable string, or to answer questions about the local time.
+It's easy to convert this into a conveniently-displayable string, or to answer questions about the local time.